 The terms “detox” and “rehab” are sometimes used interchangeably, but detox differs from rehab in that it merely aims to stabilize patients and minimize their withdrawal symptoms.
 Rehab refers to the ongoing services that attempt to promote lasting recovery from drug or alcohol addiction through various therapies, counseling, and peer support.

-Why is detox important?
+Understanding why detox is important is one of the first steps on the path to recovery.
 Detox represents the first step in recovery from substance use disorder or alcohol use disorder.
 What follows detox can be anything from a 30-day stint in a residential drug rehabilitation facility to bi-weekly visits to an outpatient clinic for therapy, coaching, and recovery support.

 During detox, drug and alcohol withdrawal produces some combination of symptoms, both physical and mental.
 These symptoms can vary widely in severity, depending on the person’s physical and psychological makeup, as well as how long the person has been using substances.
 Also, complicating medical conditions, like heart disease or a history of seizures, may increase the severity of withdrawal.